psanders/awesome-templates/org.md

 You can contribute to the tools 🔧 you rely on from ${organization}.
 Here is a list of the top projects to contribute to:

 - [Repo #1](https://github.com/yourorg/repo1) - The primary repository for ${organization}'s ecosystem
-- [Repo #2](https://github.com/yourorg/repo2) - Write here a descritio of your second project
+- [Repo #2](https://github.com/yourorg/repo2) - Write here a description of your second project
-- [Repo #3](https://github.com/yourorg/repo3) - Write here a descritio of your third project
+- [Repo #3](https://github.com/yourorg/repo3) - Write here a description of your third project
-- [Repo #4](https://github.com/yourorg/repo4) - Write here a descritio of your fourth project
+- [Repo #4](https://github.com/yourorg/repo4) - Write here a description of your fourth project

 ### Become a sponsor

-Help us get to our monthly goal.
+Could you help us get to our monthly goal?
 Currently => ▮▮▮▮▯ 85%

-If you are planning on using ${organization} a monthly contribution would mean a lot.
+A monthly contribution would mean a lot if you are planning on using ${organization}.
 On its own, open-source doesn't pay the bills.
 Hopefully, continuing our work can be sustainable with your help.

 Click [here](https://github.com/sponsors/yourorg) to become a GitHub Sponsor  👈👈